 One Lord, one faith, one baptism, one God and Father of all, who is above all and through all and in all.”
 Ephesians 4:5-6

 It was Gator mania.
 To say that Aunt Maryjo was a Gator fan is to say that the Pope is Catholic.
 Through and through, she loved everything that was University of Florida Gators.
-I am pretty sure if she had a blood transfusion the blood type would have to be UF.
-I also am certain that if she was bilingual she would speak Southern English and Gator.
-When she went to heaven about a week ago, the Gator’s lost their number one 94 year old cheerleader.
+I am pretty sure if she had a blood transfusion, the blood type would have to be UF.
+I also am certain that if she was bilingual, she would speak Southern English and Gator.
+When she went to heaven a while back, the Gator’s lost their number one 94-year-old cheerleader.

 Everyone knows you wear black to funerals and many folks did.
-But there was also a large number of blue and orange ties, shirts, dresses, and scarves scattered throughout the crowd.
+But there were also many blue and orange ties, shirts, dresses, and scarves scattered throughout the crowd.
 I noticed though several members of my family were not wearing blue and orange.
 I was kinda surprised.
-So I asked one of my brother-in-laws, “Why aren’t you wearing blue and orange?”
+So, I asked one of my brothers-in-law, “Why aren’t you wearing blue and orange?”
 About the time I said it, I regretted it.
 He boldly said, “I ain’t no Gator.”
 Yup, there were several there who were Florida State fans and aunt or no aunt, they were not going to wear those stinking Gator colors.
 Life…go figure.

 As Judy and I were sitting in the hotel lobby visiting and drinking coffee and observing everything Gator, she said, “Isn’t it amazing what can happen when we are all pulling in the same direction?”
 And do you know what?
 She was absolutely right.
 If I were to guess, probably 99% of the population around Gainesville were avid Gator fans.
 The lived it, they believed it, and they were ready to fight for it.
 They might be different social and economic classes, they might be different skin colors, they might even speak a different language, but one thing, one thing, pulled them together.
 One thing managed to hold them together—they were fans of the Gators.
 That singular thing overcame everything else.
 Amazing.